LawlietDN/Ca/README.md

 # **Caching Proxy**

-A caching proxy server built with **C++** and **Boost.Asio**.
-It forwards HTTP requests to an origin server, caches the responses, and returns the cached responses for repeated requests.
+A CLI tool for running a caching proxy server.
+It listens for incoming HTTP requests, forwards them to an origin server, caches the responses, and serves cached responses for repeated requests.

 # **Requirements**
 This project depends on the following libraries: